What Muscles Contract During Ejaculation?

 The urethra itself is made up of two parts: the bulbar or prostatic urethra and the spongy urethra that runs along the penis.
 The spongy urethra is fed by a pair of muscular tubes called the Cowper’s glands, which produce and supply extra fluid to help with ejaculation.
 The nerve that tells these muscles to contract during ejaculation comes from a group of neurons near the base of the spinal cord called Onuf’s nucleus.
 Once triggered, these signals can take control of the muscles in the pelvic perineum and set off a series of strong, involuntary contractions.

-Zobacz też: Why Does Ejaculation Feel Good?
+Zobacz też: Ejaculation When Pooping

 The Bladder